-that is, when the proxy $X$ is sufficiently noisy relative to the observed cause.
-An equivalent condition in terms of the correlation $r_e = \Corr_e(C_2, X)$ is detailed in \Cref{sec:sim_analytic_rule} of the supplementary material.
+that is, when $X$ is sufficiently noisy relative to $C_2$.
+An equivalent condition in terms of the correlation $r_e = \Corr_e(C_2, X)$ is given in \Cref{sec:sim_analytic_rule}.

-This expression yields clear predictions for different perturbations. \begin{itemize} \item \emph{Mean shifts in $C_1$} do not alter $s_{2,e}$, $s_{3,e}$, or their difference $s_{3,e}^2 - s_{2,e}^2$, so the optimal covariate subset does not change. \item \emph{Adding noise to $C_2$} increases $s_{2,e}^2$, the variance of $C_2$, and, through the relation $X = C_1 - C_2 + \varepsilon_X$, increases $s_{3,e}^2$, the variance of $X$, by the same amount.
-Hence, this perturbation leaves $s_{3,e}^2 - s_{2,e}^2$ and the optimal covariate subset unchanged. \item \emph{Adding noise to $X$} increases $s_{3,e}^2$ without affecting $s_{2,e}^2$.
-It thus increases $s_{3,e}^2 - s_{2,e}^2$ and may flip the inequality, changing which covariate subset performs best. \end{itemize} These analytic predictions match the empirical patterns observed in the simulations: perturbing $C_1$ or $C_2$ leaves the risk ordering unchanged, whereas perturbing $X$ produces the crossover where excluding the proxy becomes advantageous.
+This condition yields clear predictions for the three perturbation types: \begin{enumerate}[label=(\alph*)] \item \emph{Mean shifts in $C_1$} do not alter $s_{2,e}$, $s_{3,e}$, or their difference $s_{3,e}^2 - s_{2,e}^2$, so the optimal covariate subset is unchanged. \item \emph{Adding noise to $C_2$} increases the variance $s_{2,e}^2$ and, through the relation $X = C_1 - C_2 + \varepsilon_X$, increases $s_{3,e}^2$ by the same amount.
+The difference $s_{3,e}^2 - s_{2,e}^2$ is therefore unchanged, and so is the optimal covariate subset. \item \emph{Adding noise to $X$} increases $s_{3,e}^2$ without affecting $s_{2,e}^2$, raising $s_{3,e}^2 - s_{2,e}^2$ and potentially flipping the inequality, so the optimal covariate subset can change. \end{enumerate} These predictions match the empirical patterns: perturbing $C_1$ or $C_2$ leaves the risk ordering unchanged, whereas perturbing $X$ produces a crossover where excluding the proxy becomes advantageous.

-Taken together, this example reinforces the central message of the preceding discussion.
-When some causes are unobserved, non-causal covariates can improve OOD prediction by acting as proxies, but only when their relationship with the outcome remains stable.
-The optimal covariate set is therefore environment-dependent rather than universally invariant, and understanding the type of distribution shift is key to deciding whether causal-only covariate selection or ERM-style inclusion of proxies is preferable.
+Thus, the relevant task is to infer from the target environment whether the proxy remains reliable; EACS addresses this task next.